-1. Recommends that certificates and degrees be listed in the new ASU catalog in the following order: Certificates, Associate degrees, Bachelor degrees, and Graduate degrees in groups and listed alphabetically within each group.

-2. Recommends that all changes that need to be made in the new ASU 2017-2018 catalog be approved by March 30, 2017.

-3. Recommends the creation of a standard publication schedule.

-4. Recommends a standard deadline of April 1st each year for all curriculum changes.
-In process no concerns.

-- 5. Recommends that the University print copies of the catalog each year as needed.
-In process no concerns. - 6.
-Recommends the creation of a special catalog committee to create the 2017-2018 catalog.

-7. Recommends the use of Leepfrog Technologies CourseLeaf Catalog product to facilitate publication of the annual catalog.
+- 1. Recommends that certificates and degrees be listed in the new ASU catalog in the following order: Certificates, Associate degrees, Bachelor degrees, and Graduate degrees in groups and listed alphabetically within each group. - 2.
+Recommends that all changes that need to be made in the new ASU 2017-2018 catalog be approved by March 30, 2017. - 3.
+Recommends the creation of a standard publication schedule. - 4.
+Recommends a standard deadline of April 1st each year for all curriculum changes. - 5.
+Recommends that the University print copies of the catalog each year as needed. - 6.
+Recommends the creation of a special catalog committee to create the 2017-2018 catalog. - 7.
+Recommends the use of Leepfrog Technologies CourseLeaf Catalog product to facilitate publication of the annual catalog.